 Reducing Our Environmental Impact

 Colormaker employs a number of measures to reduce the environmental impact of the surface coatings it produces.
-These include an increasing focus on the development of solvent free and water-based paints and a significant commitment to invest in the research and development of eliminating harmful chemicals from their products.
+These include an increasing focus on the development of solvent free, water-based and low-VOC paint technologies and a significant commitment to invest in the research and development of eliminating harmful chemicals from their products.

 Colormaker’s PERMATONE® textile screen printing inks are Approved by the Soil Association in the UK under the Global Organic Textiles Standards (GOTS) for use in Organic Textile processes.
 In 2012, PERMATONE® became the first ink from outside the UK to receive such Approval.
 The entire family of PERMASET® textile printing inks does not contain ozone-depleting chemicals such as CFCs and HCFCs, aromatic hydrocarbons or any volatile solvents.
 They don’t contain lead or any heavy metals.
 PERMASET® inks do not contain any toxic chemicals at all, not even white spirits like other water-based inks on the market.
 PERMATONE® inks have also passed the Oekotex Class 1 standard (with 60% to spare) and are safe to use on underwear, swimwear and even baby clothes.